 - Auto batteries

 With a little planning and time, you can easily pack your entire home in a way that will make it possible to move without worrying about broken or misplaced items.
-These packing tips and tricks are just as effective when moving your items into a temporary storage facility.
+These packing tips and tricks are just as effective when moving your items into a temporary storage unit.

 Subscribe for Free Printables